Husnara-Pinjar/Call_Centre_Report_Excel/README.md

-This project aims to analyze the performance of Call Centre operations, providing insights into key metrics such as call volume, representative performance, average handling time, customer satisfaction and customers details like customer age, g ender and their city.
+This project aims to analyze the performance of Call Centre operations, providing insights into key metrics such as call volume, representative performance, average handling time, customer satisfaction and customers details like customer age, gender and their city.
 The Dashboard features insightful visualizations, including charts, graphs and tables to identify trends and patterns.

 #### 🛠️Tools used: